joeyespo/grip/README.md

 Known issues
 ------------

-- [ ] GitHub introduced read-only task lists to all Markdown documents in repositories and wikis [back in April][task-lists], but [the API][markdown] doesn't respect this yet.
+- [ ] GitHub introduced read-only task lists (checkboxes) to all Markdown documents in repositories and wikis [back in April][task-lists], but [the API][markdown] doesn't respect this yet.